ahbreck/summer-fun-2024/README.md

 # summer-fun-2024
 For group work on MSDS 422 assignments for summer 2024

-This project was based on the iNaturalist Kaggle competition. https://www.kaggle.com/c/inaturalist-2019-fgvc6
+This project was based on the iNaturalist Kaggle competition.<br>
+https://www.kaggle.com/c/inaturalist-2019-fgvc6

 ## Exploratory Data Analysis